 Licensure as an Intern Pharmacist

-Students enrolled in the USC School of Pharmacy must obtain an intern licensure with the California State Board of Pharmacy at the beginning of their first year.
-Applications for intern licensure are available from the Office of the Associate Dean, Academic Affairs, School of Pharmacy.
+Students enrolled in the USC School of Pharmacy must obtain their intern licensure with the California State Board of Pharmacy at the beginning of their first year.
+The Intern Pharmacist’s license must be active (clear) at all times during enrollment in the PharmD program.
+Applications for intern licensure are available from the Office of Admission and Student Affairs, School of Pharmacy.

-Intern pharmacists may perform any of the duties of a registered pharmacist while working under the direct and personal supervision of a registered pharmacist.
+Students with an active (clear) Intern Pharmacist’s license may perform any of the duties of a registered pharmacist while working under the direct and personal supervision of a registered pharmacist.

 Licensure as a Registered Pharmacist in California

 In order to practice pharmacy in California, individuals must meet state requirements, which are currently:

 - Age: Applicants must be at least 18 years of age.

 - Character: Applicants must be of good moral character and of temperate habits.

 - Eligibility: To be eligible for examination, the applicant must be graduated from a school or college of pharmacy accredited by the American Council on Pharmaceutical Education or recognized by the State Board of Pharmacy, or have completed equivalent education and experience outside the United States, approved by the State Board.

 - Experience: Practical experience (1,500 hours), is required before licensure may be granted.
 This experience must predominantly relate to the dispensing of medications, compounding of prescriptions, preparing pharmaceutical preparations, keeping records, and making reports required by state and federal statutes.